Expert Guide To Make A Resume For A Job (With Examples)

 For your professional history, you will need to focus on your responsibilities and achievements in your work career.
 Ensure that you also focus on your work experience, as this section usually determines if the hiring manager will consider you or not.
 You also need to mention your work experience in reverse-chronological order, from your most recent to your past ones.

-Below is a standard way of listing your work experience in a resume.
+Below is a standard way of listing your work experience.

 • Ensure you list your job or title at the top of each entry.
 Then, the hiring manager can easily and quickly scan your work history.